 On the same trip I bought this trompe l'oeil print shirt from a store called Two Percent, and when I started wearing it back home, I was disappointed at how quickly the material creased.
 So, inspired by my Junya shirt, I decided to crumple it!

 Here's a simple how-to for those of you who would like to try it yourselves: 1.
-Twist the shirt tight from the collar down to the hem until you come up with a tight coil like this:2.
-Secure with rubber bands and let the creases set for as long as you like.
-You may also iron the twisted garment to sharpen the creases.
+Twist the shirt tight from the collar down to the hem until you come up with a tight coil like this:

 This morning, against my tailor's orders, I had my double-breasted canvas blazer washed, and after it dried, I was pleased!
 Stiff and constricting gave way to soft and organic, and dare I say, French?
 I intend to wear it rumpled, just like this.